LinaC404/GCP/Deploy to Kubernetes in Google Cloud: Challenge Lab.md

 docker run -p 8080:8080 -d valkyrie-app:v0.0.1
 ```
 ![Here is result shown in Step 2](./image/0616_step2.JPG)
-Don't forget to run the `step2.sh` to check your work.
+* Don't forget to run the `step2.sh` to check your work.
 ```
 ./step2.sh
 ```

 <h3 id=3>Push the Docker image in the Container Repository</h3>

-Push images to private registry hosted by gcr, it is necessary to [tag the images with a registry name](https://cloud.google.com/container-registry/docs/pushing-and-pulling#tag).
+* Push images to private registry hosted by gcr, it is necessary to [tag the images with a registry name](https://cloud.google.com/container-registry/docs/pushing-and-pulling#tag).

 ```
+cd valkyrie-app/
 docker tag valkyrie-app:v0.0.1 gcr.io/$PROJECT_ID/valkyrie-app:v0.0.1
 ```

-Push this Docker image into Container Repository.
+* Push this Docker image into Container Repository.
 ```
 docker push gcr.io/$PROJECT_ID/valkyrie-app:v0.0.1
 ```

 <h3 id=4>Create and expose a deployment in Kubernetes</h3>

-Set a compute zone and create a cluster named *valkyrie-dev*
+* Set a compute zone and create a cluster named *valkyrie-dev*
 ```
 gcloud config set compute/zone us-east1-b
 ```